 - Occhipinti, “SP 68” Terre Siciliane IGT 2012 (about $28)

 I want to emphasize that I’m independent and have no financial incentive to push any particular wine.
-I typically buy my wines the same way most of you do — that is, I pay the full retail price at local wine stores.
+Any review or recommendation is strictly determined by personal choice for reasons of merit and/or general interest.
+I buy my wines the same way most of you do — that is, I pay the full retail price at local wine stores.
 While I do have some favorite wine shops, I visit at least two different wine stores a week to assess their pricing and wine selections.

 Explore travel itineraries in Italy that will appeal to intrepid souls that want to explore on their own and combine their love of travel with some wine country or vineyard tours, wine-friendly restaurants and enoteche (wine bars), or just visit interesting and historically significant places.
 For example, there is a proposed travel itinerary for the northeastern Veneto Treviso to Marostica and return as well as An Insider's Guide to Tasting Wines in the Piedmont: Wineries, Enoteche and Wine Shops.
 This section of my website should especially appeal to wine enthusiasts that love to travel and sample la dolce vita. view where to stay, dine and taste wine in italy »